 Chemical-terrorism Vulnerability Information (CVI) is the information protection regime administered under the Chemical Facility Anti-Terrorism Standards (CFATS) regulation to ensure information chemical facilities provide to the Cybersecurity and Infrastructure Security Agency (CISA) is protected from public disclosure or misuse.
 Accordingly, the Agency expects individuals in possession of CVI to safeguard it with equal care.

 For access to CVI—which includes having a need to know and obtaining an Authorized User number—visit the CVI training page.
-Only CVI Authorized Users can access CFATS-related documents housed in the portal.
+Only CVI Authorized Users can access CFATS-related documents housed in the Chemical Security Assessment Tool (CSAT).

 The Homeland Security Appropriations Act of 2007, Pub.
 L. No. 109-295 directed the Department to protect any information developed or submitted under Section 550 of the Act from inappropriate public disclosure.
 This includes information that is developed and/or submitted to CISA under the CFATS regulation (6 CFR Part 27).
 In 2014, Congress reauthorized and amended CFATS through the Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014, Pub.
 L. No. 113-254.